by Bill McBride on 6/14/2015 11:45:00 AM

 [CR Update: Most of the poor policy choices in the U.S. are behind us.
-Austerity hurt the recovery, but austerity appears over at the state and local level and diminished at the Federal level.]
+However once again the Congress is threatening to not "pay the bills", but I doubt we will see that policy error.
+Austerity hurt the recovery, but austerity appears over at the state and local level in the aggregate (some states are still blundering) and maybe even at the Federal level.]

 1) Most of the post-WWII recessions were caused by the Fed tightening monetary policy to slow inflation.
 I think this is the most likely cause of the next recession.
 Usually, when inflation starts to become a concern, the Fed tries to engineer a "soft landing", and frequently the result is a recession.
 Since inflation is not an immediate concern, the Fed will probably stay accommodative for a few more years.